The Trouble with Tycho

 ambitious treasure hunter.
 His prospecting trips have yielded little—

-used for medical treatment.
-These strange quasi-life forms seem to be
+be used for medical treatment.
+These strange quasi-life forms seem

 But none of the moon prospectors are willing to visit this ominous